zincware/ZnDraw/README.md

 # ZnDraw

 Install via `pip install zndraw`.
-If you have `pip install pywebview` installed, ZnDraw will open in a dedicated window.
+If you have `pip install pywebview` installed, ZnDraw will open in a dedicated window instead of your default browser.

-> [!IMPORTANT]
-> ZnDraw has undergone a major change with version 0.3.0.
-The current version is not fully compatible with Windows.
-We are investigating solutions to make it work again.
-Furthermore, if you encounter ZnDraw 0.3.0 to be slower at times, this issue will also be mitigated in future releases.

 ## CLI